 Get Free Instant Access to this useful resource by entering your name and email below.
 You’ll also receive monthly travel updates, exclusive offers and travel tips.

-Whether you're traveling or moving out to Xinjiang (or China), a VPN is a smart purchase.
+Whether you're traveling or moving out to China, a VPN is a smart purchase.
 In this guide I review the top VPNs and even include money-saving discount codes!

 Grab a copy of this free resource entitled "5 Things You Must Know BEFORE Traveling to Xinjiang".
 This resource will help you plan and prepare for your Xinjiang trip.